Small Astronomy Satellite 3: Galactic Monitor Experiment (GME)

 The objectives of this experiment were to locate galactic X-ray sources to 15 arc-seconds and to monitor these sources for intensity variations.
 The source positions were determined with the use of the modulation collimators of the Extragalactic Experiment during the nominal 2-month observation of the galactic equator.
 The monitoring of the X-ray sky was accomplished by the use of three slat collimators.
 One collimator, 1° by 70° FWHM, was oriented perpendicular to the equatorial plane of the satellite, while the other two, each 0.5° by 45° FWHM, were oriented 30° above and 30° below the first.
-The detector behind each collimator was a proportional counter, sensitive from 1.5 to 13-keV, with an effective area of about 100-cm2.
-The 1.0° collimator had an additional counter of the same area, sensitive from 8 to 50-keV.
+The detector behind each collimator was a proportional counter, sensitive from 1.5 to 13 keV, with an effective area of about 100 cm2.
+The 1.0° collimator had an additional counter of the same area, sensitive from 8 to 50 keV.
 Three lines of position were obtained for any given source when the satellite was being spun at a steady rotation of 4 arc-minutes/seconds about the Z-axis.

 Scorpio Monitor Experiment (SME)

-A 12° by 50° FWHM slat collimator was oriented with its long axis perpendicular to the satellite spin axis such that a given point on the sky could be monitored for about 25% of a rotation.
-This collimator was inclined by 31° with respect to the equatorial plane of the satellite, so that Scorpio X-1 was observed while the Z-axis was oriented to the Virgo Cluster of galaxies.
+A 12° by 50° FWHM slat collimator was oriented with its long axis perpendicular to the satellite spin axis such that a given point in the sky could be monitored for about 25% of a rotation.
+This collimator was inclined by 31° with respect to the equatorial plane of the satellite so that Scorpio X-1 was observed while the Z-axis was oriented to the Virgo Cluster of galaxies.
 The detectors used in this experiment were proportional counters with 1-mm beryllium windows.
 The energy range was from 1.0 to 60-keV, and the total effective area was about 40-cm2.